 The survivors who managed to reach Hebron informed the UN observers and Arab officials that the Israelis had re-enacted the Deir Yasin massacre in al-Dawayima.
 The UN made three requests that the Israelis allow its observers to visit the village to investigate; each request was rejected.
 Then on 8 November, permission was granted to two UN officers to visit the village.
 The two observers noticed that smoke was still coming out from a number of houses, and some of them were giving off a strange smell that resembled something like burnt bones.
 When they demanded to inspect the village mosque, an Israeli officer told them they could not enter mosques out of respect for tradition, but a quick glance was enough to confirm that the Israeli soldiers had obviously desecrated the place.
 Then the Israelis prevented them from examining the other end of the village on the pretext that the Arabs had planted land mines there.
 However, one of the observers remained skeptical, as the sector in question directly faced the front line with the Arab armies and it would not have made any sense for the Arabs to plant land mines there.
 When it came to evacuating civilians, the Israelis denied having used force to expel them and even claimed that the villagers fled when the Arab forces withdrew from the area.

 The exact number of victims of the massacre is unknown but is estimated to have been in the hundreds.
 Reports in the Hebron police headquarters pointed to the killing of around 200 of the villagers of al-Dawayima who had taken refuge in the village mosque, most of them elderly and not physically capable of fleeing.
 The command of the Egyptian garrison in Bethlehem reported that there were 500 victims, while the American consul in Jerusalem wrote in his report that based on the news that had reached him, between 500 and 1,000 Arabs were killed in al-Dawayima.
-The village mukhtar himself said that he had tallied the number of victims at 580 and had delivered a list with the names of the victims to the Transjordanian military governor.
+The village mukhtar himself said that he had tallied the number of victims at 455 and had delivered a list with the names of the victims to the Transjordanian military governor.
+The mukhtar reported also that there were other victims among those who had taken refuge in the village earlier, but the number of which he was unable to determine.
 Ben-Gurion also pitched in, saying he heard rumors that the Israeli army had killed 70–80 people.

 The matter of al-Dawayima was raised in December 1948 during an Israeli cabinet committee’s discussion of transgressions committed during the 1948 war.
 Aharon Cizling, the minister of agriculture (from the Mapam Party), said that he considered the soldiers to have committed Nazi-like acts and expressed his dissatisfaction at the lack of a serious investigation.
 However, along with other ministers, he ultimately agreed that there should not be any official public admission of transgressions so as to safeguard Israel’s reputation.